 What am I voting on?

-Vote recommendation: Vote required: Effect of abstentions: Effect of broker non-votes: To approve an amendment to our 2019 Equity Incentive Plan to increase the number of shares of common stock reserved for issuance thereunder by 6,400,000 shares to 8,000,000 shares.
-"FOR" the approval of the amendment to our 2019 Equity Incentive Plan.
-A majority of the shares cast.
-None.
-None.
+To approve an amendment to our 2019 Equity Incentive Plan to increase the number of shares of common stock reserved for issuance thereunder by 8,900,000 shares to 16,900,000 shares.
+Vote recommendation: "FOR" the approval of the amendment to our 2019 Equity Incentive Plan.
+Vote required: A majority of the shares cast.
+Effect of abstentions: "AGAINST" the approval of the amendment to our 2019 Equity Incentive Plan.
+Effect of broker non-votes: None.